jp-agustin/site-diary/apps/web/README.md

   - The underlying UploadThing functions will still handle file uploads
   - The UI will be fully controlled to ensure consistent styling

+### AI Feature Testing Limitation

+- The AI summarization and beautification feature is integrated and callable through the internal API
+- During development, API calls could not be fully tested due to “insufficient credits", and I encountered difficulties adding credits to the account
+- Future work includes:
+  - Resolving the account/credit issue to enable proper testing
+  - Validating behavior with larger inputs, handling token limits, and implementing retries or chunked processing
+  - Use of other LLMs

 ### Additional Future Improvements

 #### Component Structure & Reusability